dart-lang/site-www/src/faq.md

 Dart code compiled via dart2js results in a runtime exception if either of those lists is used.

-### Q. Why not compile Dart to asm.js instead of JavaScript?

-Asm.js is a very restricted subset of JavaScript best suited as a compilation target for C compilers.
-It does not include JavaScript objects or direct access to the DOM.
-Essentially, it allows only arithmetic operations and manipulations on typed arrays.

-While it is possible to implement the features that Dart requires, they would incur a large overhead in both speed and size, compared to relying on the already existing features provided by the underlying JavaScript engine.
-For example, any JavaScript machine comes with a garbage collector;
-implementing another one in asm.js would increase the output size, and be noticeably slower than the well-tuned garbage collectors of modern JavaScript VMs.

 [ppwsize]: https://work.j832.com/2012/11/excited-to-see-dart2js-minified-output.html
 [sourcemaps]: https://www.html5rocks.com/en/tutorials/developertools/sourcemaps/